 All commands listed in the article must be run as root.

 To check your version of Buddy and Buddy CLI, run:

 To update your Buddy instance, follow these steps:

-- Log in to the machine where Buddy Enterprise is installed.
+- Sign in to the machine where Buddy On-Premises is installed.

 Running out of space during the update

-- Free space on the disk where Buddy Enterprise is installed.
+- Free up the space on the disk where Buddy On-Premises is installed.
 Make sure to free at least double the amount your application occupies in

 - Remove all backups in the

 Run the update again: